 Dark Ages Campaign Acts #3 & #4 Recap

-Remember how I’m involved in a DnD campaign?
-Our campaign titled Dark Ages is still active, I just got behind in writing the recap posts for each session.
-I’m going to blame my trip to Orlando and prepping for C2E2 for why I got behind in these recap posts.
+Remember how I’m involved in a Dungeons and Dragons campaign?
+Our campaign titled Dark Ages is still active, I fell behind in writing the recap posts for each session.
 There’s a lot to summarize since our group of characters now befriended a pack of wolves intending to kill us.
 If you have no idea what I’m talking about, I did write recap posts from our first two acts which I will link here: Dark Ages Act #1 Dark Ages Act 2.
 Let me recap how we added a pack of wolves to our gaming group.

 Act #3 Lots of Wolves

 Our group is staying at our friend Rose’s house after we killed the innkeeper because of his human experiments on the townsfolk.
 Through our exploration, we know that there are bandits within the area.
-We could either stay and defend Rose in case she is attacked by bandits or go explore this monastery which has arcane artifacts.
+We could either stay and defend Rose in case she is attacked by bandits or explore this monastery with arcane artifacts.
 We chose to adventure to the monastery.

 As we set up camp due to poor weather, we heard wolves howling in the distance.
 Muglupus (my boyfriend’s character) howls to the wolves which probably wasn’t smart to do.
-Of course, the wolves show up because a dwarf howling can be heard from miles away.
+The wolves show up because a dwarf howling can be heard from miles away.
 It was Muglupus’s idea to try and befriend the wolves.
 Everyone in our group rolled terribly.
-Muglupus however, rolled a critical success.
+Muglupus however, rolled well.
 As long as we feed our wolves at regular intervals, we can keep them.
 There were five wolves including the alpha.
 Each of our characters got to name a wolf.
 This is what our group decided:

-Alphie *the alpha* named by Muglupus.
+Alphie *is the alpha* named by Muglupus.
 68 HP.

 Liam Neeson 11 HP